FAQ's by Travellers

 A visitor may collect his goods purchased free of duty and taxes at MCCI counter on presentation of his DF4 Voucher/ VAT free invoice/passport and travel ticket.
 Customs may require any passenger to produce the goods for examination.

-A departing citizen of Mauritius may also purchase goods free of duty, excise duty and taxes provided such goods are not imported within six months of his departure.
+A departing citizen of Mauritius may also purchase goods free of duty, excise duty and taxes.
 Such goods will be delivered to departing citizen at the MCCI Counter at the time of his departure.

 Yes, this particular item is subject to clearance from the Ministry of Health and Quality of Life.